 - Retention: Benchling's third-party model providers commit to storing the data temporarily or in-memory only.
 After this period, all data is required to be securely purged by the third-party providers.

-- Data training: The third parties who provide the AI models we use, Amazon Bedrock and OpenAI, are not permitted to use customer data for model training.
+- Data training: The third parties who provide the LLM models we use, Amazon Bedrock, Google Vertex, and OpenAI, are not permitted to use customer data for model training.
 Additionally, while some of the LLM models offered by these providers may be developed by different third parties, such as Claude (developed by Anthropic) and Llama (developed by Meta), those model developers never process customer data since they are not hosting the models we use.

 Data access and use

-Customers can control whether Benchling can access and use input/output data generated from customer usage of AI features in their tenant admin console under Benchling Intelligence > Benchling data access and use.
+Customers using the paid offering of Benchling can control whether Benchling can access and use input/output data generated from customer usage of AI features in their tenant admin console under AI Settings > Benchling data access and use.
 Turning this on gives authorized Benchling employees the ability to view customer inputs/outputs to debug issues, address customer feedback, and evaluate the performance of features.
 This data is not used for model training, and you may revoke this access at any time.

 Committed to keeping your data secure